 In this Article

-- What is the outlook for children with encopresis?
+- What is the treatment for elimination disorders in children?

 - Find a local Pediatrician in your town

 A complete evaluation of a child with constipation or encopresis involves a thorough history, a detailed physical examination, and may include laboratory testing.
 The child's pediatrician may generally handle the analysis of these elements.
 A pediatric GI specialist consultation may be indicated should a more ominous cause for the elimination disorder be discovered or if the evaluation produces conflicting data and thus obscures the establishment of the exact cause and thus management for the child's problem.